Connection Settings Best Practices

 Use RSA-SHA256 for SAML connections

 Configure any SAML connections to sign requests and use RSA-SHA256 as the signature algorithm.
-This ensures the remote SAML Identity Provider can validate if authentication requests come from a legitimate application.
+This ensures the remote SAML Identity Provider can validate whether the authentication requests came from a legitimate application or not.